pysb/pysb/doc/tutorial.rst

 (shorter variants are certainly possible with more advanced *Python* statements).
 The skeleton of every function in *Python*

-The key advantage to PySB is the fact that it provides a way for *Monomers*, *Parameters*, *Species*, and pretty much anything related to rules-based modeling as objects in the *Python* language.
-As such one could write functions to interact with these objects and they could be instantiated and inherit methods from a class.
+As shown, *Monomers*, *Parameters*, *Species*, and pretty much anything related to rules-based modeling are instantiated as objects in *Python*.
+One could write functions to interact with these objects and they could be instantiated and inherit methods from a class.
 The limits to programming biology with PySB are those enforced by the *Python* language itself.

-**EXAMPLES WITH CODE**
+For further reference we invite the users to explore the :file:`macros.py` file in the :file:`.../pysb/` directory.
+Ready to use macros for catalyze, bind, oligomerization, and some tabular data entry formats (lists of lists) are available for users.
+Users should be able to follow the patterns of these macros and create new macros as shown in this section as needed.

 Model calibration
 =================